Leonardo5215/Backtracking_Algorithms/README.md

 *Knight_Jorney : In this you could imagine an 8x8 chess board and the most unique piece in chess "the knight" which can only move in a "L" shape.
 The porpouse of this algorithms is to know, from a starting point, the order of steps needed to cover all the titles in the board only once!!.
 This was the most fun project of these ones.

-*Soduko_solver: This is easier to image, you introduce a solvable sudoku problem and this algorithm provides you with an answer.
+*Sudoku_solver: This is easier to image, you introduce a solvable sudoku problem and this algorithm provides you with an answer.
 For me this was the most difficult algorithm because I had to find a way to validate that the input was valid by the sudoku rules.

 All of the programs have its own notes, thank you for reading.